Sharma-Tu/Machine-Learning-Algorithms/README.md

-# Machine-Learning-CS-6140
+# Machine-Learning

-Machine Learning algorithms
+Basic regression and classification algorithms implemented using gradient descent and expectation maximization.